funnywayrush84/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and hard to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written."

 This emphasizes the importance of keeping code simple and manageable, as it directly impacts the code's maintainability, scalability, and bug resilience.
 It also highlights the significance of writing code with future readers in mind, as clarity and readability can greatly facilitate understanding and collaboration among developers.

+# 2023-12-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are most critical to your project, you can ensure that you will make progress on the right things.

+Second, planning ahead is essential.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time and resources to each step.
+Having a clear plan will ensure you stay on track and make better use of your time.
+ -- 211个字符